What is sustainable living?

 Try to integrate more fresh and certified organic foods into your meals instead.
 We’re a fan of the plant-based diet which prioritizes vegetables, fruit and whole grains.
 An easy way to do this is to make small tradeoffs at the grocery store and build on this habit over time.

-For example, wellness blog Superdrinks suggests that instead of reaching for the soda bottles get a Sodastream to make sparkling water at home and then use the juice from fresh fruit (lemons, berries, oranges, cucumber) to add flavor.
+For example, instead of reaching for the soda bottles get a Sodastream to make sparkling water at home and then use the juice from fresh fruit (lemons, berries, oranges, cucumber) to add flavor.

 Eat Local Food